-Compare 5,111 offers listed in Dorset and discover a great home for a relaxing holiday.
-With HomeToGo you can instantaneously compare the offers of each rental from different providers to discover the best deal and save up to 56%.
+Compare 8,518 offers listed in Dorset and discover a great home for a relaxing holiday.
+With HomeToGo you can instantaneously compare the offers for each property from different providers to discover the best deal and save up to 50%.

 Recommended holiday lettings in Dorset

-Rent a holiday apartment, home or cottage in Dorset: from £31 per night
+Rent a holiday home, apartment or cottage in Dorset from just £31 per night